Is the Trail Ambassador Program right for you? It is if you enjoy:

 - Provide non-enforcement and non-confrontational services to the public.

 - Notify Law Enforcement of any trail hazards.

 - Please wear a mask for any trail interactions.

 Will you schedule my patrols or do I continue my normal hikes/rides?

 You can continue your normal hikes.
 Every so often we may ask you to help us patrol a specific area in the park.

 How often must I patrol to stay active–how many hours?

-We ask that you patrol at least once a week and contribute at minimum 3 hours a month.
+We ask that you patrol at least once a week for 45 minutes minimum.

 How do I report my hours and things I see while on patrol?